Wall St rises as recovery in growth stocks offsets mixed earnings

-Megacaps Apple Inc and Microsoft Corp rose 1.7pc each, while Nvidia Corp and Advanced Micro Devices Inc gained 2.7pc and 1.9pc, respectively, after chipmakers’ shares got battered this week.
+Megacaps Apple Inc and Microsoft Corp rose 1.7% each, while Nvidia Corp and Advanced Micro Devices Inc gained 2.7% and 1.9%, respectively, after chipmakers’ shares got battered this week.

-The Philadelphia semiconductor index climbed 2.2pc after dropping nearly 20.9pc so far this year.
+The Philadelphia semiconductor index climbed 2.2% after dropping nearly 20.9% so far this year.

 “The market is coming to the conclusion that the March data is likely to be the peak,” said Sam Stovall, chief investment strategist at CFRA Research.

 Eight of the 11 major S&P 500 sectors advanced.
-Industrial stocks gained 0.8pc helped by a surge in airline shares.
+Industrial stocks gained 0.8% helped by a surge in airline shares.

-Delta Air Lines Inc jumped 4.3pc after posting a smaller-than-expected quarterly loss and forecasting a return to profit in the current quarter on the back of booming travel demand.
+Delta Air Lines Inc jumped 4.3% after posting a smaller-than-expected quarterly loss and forecasting a return to profit in the current quarter on the back of booming travel demand.

 “Delta Airlines is in the sweet spot of the reopening trade,” said Art Hogan, chief market strategist at National Securities in New York.

-Other airlines such as American Airlines Group Inc, United Airlines Holdings Inc and Southwest Airlines Co gained between 5.2pc and 9.0pc.

-Meanwhile, capping market gains, JPMorgan Chase & Co fell 2.9pc as CEO Jamie Dimon warned of economic uncertainties arising from Russia’s invasion of Ukraine and soaring inflation, after first-quarter profits at the largest U.S. bank slumped 42pc.
+Meanwhile, capping market gains, JPMorgan Chase & Co fell 2.9% as CEO Jamie Dimon warned of economic uncertainties arising from Russia’s invasion of Ukraine and soaring inflation, after first-quarter profits at the largest US bank slumped 42%.

-Other big banks Citigroup Inc, Wells Fargo & Co, Goldman Sachs Group Inc, Morgan Stanley and Bank of America Corp, which report later this week and next week, fell between 0.2pc and 1.0pc.
+Other big banks Citigroup Inc, Wells Fargo & Co , Goldman Sachs Group Inc, Morgan Stanley and Bank of America Corp, which report later this week and next week, fell between 0.2% and 1.0%.

-Analysts expect S&P 500 earnings to have increased by about 6pc in the first quarter, compared to the 32.1pc jump in the fourth quarter of 2021, according to IBES data from Refinitiv, as an aggressive Fed, soaring inflation and geopolitical uncertainty due to the Ukraine conflict muddies the outlook for the earnings season.
+Analysts expect S&P 500 earnings to have increased by about 6% in the first quarter, compared to the 32.1% jump in the fourth quarter of 2021, according to IBES data from Refinitiv, as an aggressive Fed, soaring inflation and geopolitical uncertainty due to the Ukraine conflict muddies the outlook for the earnings season.

 Advancing issues outnumbered decliners for a 2.84-to-1 ratio on the NYSE and a 2.75-to-1 ratio on the Nasdaq.